oracle-livelabs/database/microtx-xa-stock-broker-app/deploy-stock-trading-app/deploy-stock-trading-app.md

     Note that, if you don't do this, then you must explicitly specify the IP address in the commands when required.

-## Task 2: Know About the Created PDBs
+## Task 2: Know Details About the Resource Managers

 When you start Minikube, an instance of the Oracle Database 23c Free Release is deployed on Minikube.
 See [Oracle Database Free](https://www.oracle.com/database/free/get-started).
 The following three PDBs are already available in the Database instance.